banner image

 It’s okay to feel scared, thankful, anxious, nervous, excited, optimistic, worried, and more: Pregnancy is complicated.

-If you want to find new ways to cope with pregnancy or postpartum and live in Alaska, I am accepting new clients for online counseling sessions.
+If you want to find new ways to cope with pregnancy or postpartum and live in Alaska, I am accepting new perinatal and postpartum clients for online counseling sessions.

 About the Author: